saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 ***

-The first dimension to specify is the horizon over which we need describe the portfolio performance : Is it the performance over a short horizion such as one day or one month?
+The first dimension to specify is the horizon over which we need describe the portfolio performance : Is it the performance over a short horizon such as one day or one month?
 Or is it the performance over a longer horizon, such as one quarter or a year.

 Secondly, we need to distinguish the objective of the analysis: (i) Is it a backward looking investigation of past performance; (ii) or is it a forward looking prediction of future performance.